brindle5/design_hub/README.md

 | `CLIENT_ORIGIN` | user's own value |
 | `DISABLE_COLLECTSTATIC` | 1 (*this is temporary, and can be removed for the final deployment*) |

-Heroku needs two additional files in order to deploy properly.
+Heroku needs three additional files in order to deploy properly.
 - requirements.txt
 - Procfile
+- runtime.txt

 You can install this project's **requirements** (where applicable) using:
 - `pip3 install -r requirements.txt`